Eric Haase Player Props: Tigers vs. Diamondbacks

-On Friday, Eric Haase (.179 on-base percentage in past 10 games, 97 points below season-long percentage) and the Detroit Tigers face the Arizona Diamondbacks, whose starting pitcher will be Merrill Kelly.
-First pitch is at 6:40 PM ET.
+Eric Haase -- with an on-base percentage of .179 in his past 10 games, 97 points lower than his season-long percentage -- will be in action for the Detroit Tigers against the Arizona Diamondbacks, with Ryne Nelson on the hill, on June 10 at 1:10 PM ET.

-He had a hitless showing in his previous game (0-for-4) against the Phillies.
+In his previous game he had a hitless showing (0-for-4) against the Phillies.

 Eric Haase Game Info & Props vs. the Diamondbacks